MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ## How to prevent the background service for Microsoft Search in Bing from being installed with Microsoft 365 Apps for enterprise

-If you don’t want Bing to be made the default search engine, you can exclude the extension from being installed by using the Office Deployment Tool or by using Group Policy.
-There are also ways to exclude the extension from being installed if you’re using Microsoft Endpoint Configuration Manager (current branch) or Microsoft Intune.
+If you don’t want the background service for Microsoft Search in Bing to be installed with Microsoft 365 Apps for enterprise, you can use the Office Deployment Tool or Group Policy.
+There are also ways to prevent the background service from being installed if you’re using Microsoft Endpoint Configuration Manager (current branch) or Microsoft Intune.

-> [!IMPORTANT]
-> Whichever exclusion method you use, be sure to implement it ***before*** you install or update to a version of Office 365 ProPlus that installs the extension for Microsoft Search in Bing.
-If you implement the exclusion after the extension has been installed, the extension won’t be removed from the device.
-To remove the extension, see [How to remove the extension after it’s been installed](#how-to-remove-the-extension-after-its-been-installed).
+Whichever method you use, be sure to implement it before you install or update to a version of Microsoft 365 Apps for enterprise that includes the background service.
+If you implement the method after the background service has been installed, the background service won’t be removed from the device.
+To remove the background service, see [How to remove the background service for Microsoft Search in Bing after it’s been installed](#how-to-remove-the-background-service-for-microsoft-search-in-bing-after-its-been-installed).

 ### Office Deployment Tool

 If you use the Office Deployment Tool, you can use the ExcludeApp element in your configuration.xml file, as shown in the following example.
-This method is probably best used for new installations of Office 365 ProPlus.
+This method is probably best used for new installations of Microsoft 365 Apps for enterprise.

 ```xml
 <Configuration>